Heading away on a ski trip? Whether you're a teacher, pupil, or parent, make sure you know exactly what you'll need to pack with our handy guide!

 To avoid this extra cost, we pre-book skis, ski poles, snowboards, boots, and helmets for our groups.
 You simply collect everything on your first day at the resort.
 We only work with reputable companies and equipment is serviced by qualified ski technicians.
 If you hire skis, they will be no older than last season and snowboards will be no more than three years old.

-Of course, if you're bringing your own ski gear, then it's a must-pack!
+Of course, if you're bringing your own gear, then it's a must-pack!

 Do I need a helmet?

-Of course, a helmet does not make you invincible.
-The most effective way to ensure you stay safe on the mountain is to adhere to the Skiway Code.
+The most effective way to ensure safety on the mountain is to stick to the Skiway Code.

 A small but essential piece of every skier's kit.